octopusthink/nautilus/src/components/inline/Emphasis/README.md

 import { Paragraph } from '@octopusthink/nautilus';

 <Paragraph>
-  He wanted to eat a peanut butter cup, but he was <Emphasis>super</Emphasis> allergic to peanuts and may have perished in the attempt..
+  He wanted to eat a peanut butter cup, but he was <Emphasis>super</Emphasis> allergic to peanuts and may have perished in the attempt.
 </Paragraph>
 ```